 And that’s how it should be, no lording over people in death as they did in life.

-In April 2014 it was entered on to the Register of Historic Parks and Gardens by English Heritage as a site of important historic interest.
+In April 2014 it was entered into the Register of Historic Parks and Gardens by English Heritage as a site of important historic interest.

 You are free to walk around the graves, reading the inscriptions from loved ones, often in both English and Hebrew.
 A hand washing bowl to use after visiting is available to use in line with Jewish tradition.